mckennalab/FlashFry/README.md

 # Quickstart

+First, make sure you're running Java version 8 (type ```java -version``` on the command line to see the version).
 From the UNIX or Mac command line, download the latest release version of the FlashFry jar file:

 ```shell
 wget https://github.com/aaronmck/FlashFry/releases/download/1.9.0/FlashFry-assembly-1.9.0.jar